-The Depositary performs three types of functions, namely (i) the oversight duties (as defined in Article 22.3 of the Directive 2009/65/CE as amended, (ii) the monitoring of the cash flows of the Company (as set out in Article 22.4 of the Directive 2009/65/CE as amended) and (iii) the safekeeping of the Company's assets (as set out in Article 22.5 of the Directive 2009/65/CE as amended).
-In accordance with standard banking practices and current regulations, the Depositary may, under its responsibility, entrust some or all of the assets in its safekeeping to other banking establishments or financial intermediaries.
+The Depositary performs three types of functions, namely (i) the oversight duties (as defined in Art 34(1) of the Law, (ii) the monitoring of the cash flows of the Company (as set out in Art 34(2) of the Law and (iii) the safekeeping of the Company's assets (as set out in Art 34(3) of the Law).

-Under its oversight duties, the Depositary must also ensure that:
+Under its oversight duties, the Depositary is required to:

-(a) Ensure that the sale, issue, redemption and cancellation of the shares of the Company are conducted in accordance with the Law and the Articles of Association. (b) Ensure that the value of the shares of the Company is calculated in accordance with the Law and the Articles of Association.

-(b) Carry out the instructions of the Management Company, unless they conflict with the Law or the Articles of Association.

-(c) Ensure that in transactions involving the Company's assets, any consideration is remitted to it within the usual time limits. (a) (d) Ensure that the Company's income is applied in accordance with these Articles of Association.
+- (1) ensure that the sale, issue, repurchase, redemption and cancellation of Shares effected on behalf of the Company are carried out in accordance with the law of December 17, 2010 or with the Company's Articles of Incorporation, - (2) ensure that the value of Shares is calculated in accordance with the law of December 17, 2010 and the Company's Articles of Incorporation, - (3) carry out the instructions of the Company or the Management Company acting on behalf of the Company, unless they conflict with the law of December 17, 2010 or the Company's Articles of Incorporation, - (4) ensure that in transactions involving the Company's assets, the consideration is remitted to the Company within the usual time limits; - (5) ensure that the Company's revenues are allocated in accordance with the law of December 17, 2010 and its Articles of Incorporation.

-The Depositary shall not carry out activities with regard to the Company or the Management Company on behalf of the Company that may create conflicts of interest between the Company, the investors in the Company, the Management Company and itself, unless the Depositary has functionally and hierarchically separated the performance of its depositary tasks from its other potentially conflicting tasks.

-Conflicts of interest